purticas/storality/README.md

 # Storality

-Storality is a light-weight, pocket-sized, CMS written in Go.
+A pocket-sized CMS written in Go.
+Runs from one file, headless or no.